Despicable Me 2: Critical response

-Stephen Holden of The New York Times gave the film two and a half stars out of five, saying "It is consistently diverting and so cute you'll want to pet it.
+However, there was criticism, even from those who liked the movie.
+Peter Hartlaub of the San Francisco Chronicle gave the film three stars out of four, saying: "It's a credit that the writing can be so funny in the moment, that it takes time to realize there's no cohesive story, zero dramatic tension and nary a practical lesson for either the characters in the film or the people watching in the theater."
+Soren Anderson of The Seattle Times gave it two-and-a-half stars out of four, writing: "It's fun.
+It's cheerful.
+It's lollipop colorful.
+Best of all, it features lots of minion mischief, which guarantees plenty of laughs.
+But what it doesn't have is an edge."
+Stephen Holden of The New York Times gave the film two-and-a-half stars out of five, saying: "It is consistently diverting and so cute you'll want to pet it.
 Yet it is also weightless and lacks a center."

-Tirdad Derakhshani of The Philadelphia Inquirer gave the film two and a half stars out of five, saying "If you're looking for quality prepackaged, predigested Hollywood family fun this summer, you could do a lot worse than Despicable Me 2."
-Alonso Duralde of TheWrap gave the film a negative review, saying "The minions are still wacky scene-stealers—and once again, we don't get nearly enough of them—but Gru and his daughters have been blanded down to bad-sitcom level."
-Claudia Puig of USA Today gave the film two stars out of four, saying "With its predecessor having made a whopping $540 million globally, it's no wonder that Universal saw fit to order a sequel.
+Among the negative reviews, Tirdad Derakhshani of The Philadelphia Inquirer gave the movie two-and-a-half stars out of five, writing: "If you're looking for quality prepackaged, predigested Hollywood family fun this summer, you could do a lot worse than Despicable Me 2."
+Alonso Duralde of TheWrap also wrote negatively, saying: "The minions are still wacky scene-stealers—and once again, we don't get nearly enough of them—but Gru and his daughters have been blanded down to bad-sitcom level."

+Claudia Puig of USA Today gave the film two stars out of four, saying: "With its predecessor having made a whopping $540 million globally, it's no wonder that Universal saw fit to order a sequel.
 But it's not enough just to trot out legions of minions and cobble together a plot.
 Audiences deserve more imagination and inventiveness than this wan recycling."
 Owen Gleiberman of Entertainment Weekly gave the film a 'C' grade, saying "By the end, every child in the audience will want his or her own monster-minion toy.
 Adults will just regret the way that Despicable Me 2 betrays the original film's devotion to bad-guy gaiety."
+A.A.
+Dowd of The A.V.
+Club also gave it a 'C' grade, writing: "What's missing—and this was the crucial component of part one—is a little sour to undercut the sweet.
+Like its protagonist, a bad guy gone boringly good, Despicable Me 2 has no edge.
+It's fatally nice and insufficiently naughty."